opengisci/opengisci.github.io/_posts/2023-09-14-gis-science.md

 1. To what extent does Open Source / Open Science contradict or support the predominant representation of GIS?

-In preparation for/response to the debate, please prepare a reflection/position statement in a blog-style post on your GitHub site.
+In preparation for class discussion, please prepare a blog-style reflection/position statement, which you will post on a GitHub site in the afternoon lab.
 Specifically, you might reflect on:
 - Which category of **"GIS as Science"** most applies to your **personal experience thus far** using and studying GIS?
 Do those forms of GIS count as **"science"**?
+- Which themes of **GIS Discourse** have attracted you to the technology or made you feel uneasy about it?
+Have your instructors or mentors made any arguments similar to the four themes, or have you made them yourself in conversations with friends and family?

 ### Three Positions on GIS as Science (Wright et al 1997)